 Since 2014, the society has a permanent slot at the Conference for Literature after 1900, held in Louisville, USA.

 The society gives a yearly award for the best monograph about Ezra Pound published in the previous year.
 It has given this award since 1999.

 The organization is now awarding a prize for the best scholarly article published in a year.
 This prize was first awarded in May 2014.

 The journal of the Ezra Pound Society is Paideuma, published by the National Poetry Foundation.

-In 2014 the society has also started a digital multimedia little magazine, called Make It New.
-The publication is part of the society effort to help postgraduates and fresh postdocs acquire and refine professional skills, like the management of a serial, editing, web design / administration, and genre writing, such as interviews, editorials, reportage, and reviews.
+In 2014 the society has also started a digital multimedia magazine, called Make It New.
+The publication is part of the society effort to integrate professional writing across the whole spectrum of scholars working in Pound studies, from the professor to the graduate student.
+A second goal is to help postgraduates and fresh postdocs acquire and refine professional skills, like the management of a serial, series editing, web design / administration, and genre writing, such as interviews, editorials, reportage, and reviews.
 The magazine promotes the activities and projects of the society and those of its members.
 It is therefore under the close supervision of its senior editorial board and society officers.

 Membership dues were introduced in 2014 in order to ensure that the society has enough funds to continue to award its yearly prizes for excellence in scholarship.